Majors and MinorsExploring

 Many students begin college undecided about a major.
 Whether you have a few ideas you are considering, are wide open to possibility, or somewhere in between, there are resources to help you choose and confirm your choice of major.

-- Center for Academic Planning & Exploration - provides personalized one-to-one coaching to help students develop an Action Plan to aid in your major and career decision-making process.
+Set an appointment to visit with your academic advisor to discuss options for study.
+Also, the Center for Academic Planning & Exploration provides personalized one-to-one coaching to help students develop an Action Plan to aid in your major and career decision-making process.

 Your major is your area of specialization.
 Through your major you will develop transferable skills in writing, communication, critical thinking, and analysis, as well as master a body of knowledge.